preangelleo/openclaw_wechat_public_account/README.md

 # WeChat Public Account Publisher Service

-A microservice to automate publishing "image-text" articles (Drafts) to a WeChat Official Account.
+A microservice to automate publishing "image-text" articles (Drafts) and multimedia assets to a WeChat Official Account.
 It provides a RESTful API secured by an Admin API Key and supports deployment via Docker.

 ## 📚 Documentation
 For a deep dive into the internal logic, state machines, and detailed workflows (including the "Email Approval" flow vs "Direct Publish"), please refer to [`process_logic.md`](./process_logic.md).